-Under certain circumstances, a group of plaintiffs must lodge their claims or be sued jointly (a 'mandatory joinder of parties').
+Under certain circumstances, a group of plaintiffs must lodge their claims or be sued jointly (a mandatory joinder of parties).
 Generally, this will be the case if the relationship between the members of the group is of a kind that does not allow for differing decisions as to the individual members of the group.
-Also, if rights or duties of multiple parties stem from similar circumstances or legal grounds, Swiss law allows for such multiple parties to lodge their claims jointly.
-However, and in contrast to a mandatory joinder of parties set up, the joint action is made available as an option rather than as a mandatory requirement ('simple [or voluntary] joinder of parties').
+In addition, if rights or duties of multiple parties stem from similar circumstances or legal grounds, Swiss law allows for such multiple parties to lodge their claims jointly.
+However, and in contrast to a mandatory joinder of parties set up, the joint action is made available as an option rather than as a mandatory requirement (simple (or voluntary) joinder of parties).

-In March 2018, the Federal Council initiated the consultation process for the revision of the CCP and particularly suggested two major amendments with regard to collective legal protection aiming at facilitating actions for damages for large groups through the existing mechanism of group actions through associations or other organisations that protect collective interests as well as by introducing a new group settlement procedure.
-Though, as per the current legislation, associations and other organisations protecting collective interests may solely bring non-monetary actions, the suggested amendment proposes to also allow for reparatory actions, such as actions for damages and restitution of profits.
-In addition, the new settlement procedure proposed by the Federal Council allows for associations and organisations that protect collective interests to enter into settlement with a damaging party, which, following the approval of such settlement by the competent court, will be declared binding for all injured persons.
-The legislative procedure was initiated by the Federal Council by means of these proposed amendments and it is not yet foreseeable if and to what extent these proposals will ultimately be adopted.
+In March 2018, the Federal Council initiated a consultation process for the revision of the CCP and particularly suggested two major amendments with regard to collective legal protection aimed at facilitating actions for damages for large groups through the existing mechanism of group actions through associations or other organisations that protect collective interests as well as by introducing a new group settlement procedure.
+Although, as per the current legislation, associations and other organisations protecting collective interests may solely bring non-monetary actions, the suggested amendment proposes to also allow for reparatory actions, such as actions for damages and restitution of profits.
+In addition, the new settlement procedure proposed by the Federal Council allows for associations and organisations that protect collective interests to enter into settlement with a damaging party that, following the approval of such settlement by the competent court, will be declared binding for all injured persons.
+The legislative procedure was initiated by the Federal Council by means of these proposed amendments, and it is not yet foreseeable if and to what extent these proposals will ultimately be adopted.
 The amendment procedure of the CCP is expected to take several years.

 iv Representation in proceedings